-The Caring School Community (CSC) program is a nationally and internationally recognized, research-based K–6 program that builds classroom and school wide community.
+The Caring School Community (CSC) program is a nationally and internationally recognized, research-based K–6 program that builds classroom and school-wide community.
 It focuses on strengthening students’ connectedness to school.
 This is an important element for increasing academic motivation and achievement and for reducing drug use, violence, and delinquency.
-The Caring School Community Program is a voluntary school-based preparation program for students at Pasco Elementary and Gulfside Elementary Schools, operated by Youth & Family Alternatives in cooperation with the Pasco County School Board.
+The Caring School Community Program is a voluntary school-based preparation program for students at James Marlowe, Hudson Academy, Cottee River, Gulf Highlands, and Richey Elementary Schools operated by Youth & Family Alternatives in cooperation with the Pasco County School Board.

 Pasco’s Teen Parent Program provides a voluntary educational program and childcare for students who are pregnant or are parents.
 Students participate in courses for credit toward a high school diploma including advanced classes, as well as courses and activities in childcare, parenting, and pre and postnatal health.
 Teen fathers may choose to participate in Teen Parent Programs at their regional home school or Cyesis center and can participate in child development in the daycare setting.
 This Graduation Enhancement and Academic Intervention Program is supported by basic FTE and Supplemental Academic Instruction funds.
 Teen mothers have four options to choose from: